-DevOps can be described as set of working practices which combines Development and IT Operations.
+DevOps can be described as a set of working practices which combines Development and IT Operations.
 It brings people, processes and technology closer together, which is renowned for offering higher value to customers and achieving costs.

 Furthermore, DevOps has risen rapidly in popularity because of its reputation for higher quality products and fast speed to market delivery.
 In other words, products are better and released sooner.
 This makes for satisfied staff, satisfied customers with higher engagement and improves the competitive edge over other rivals.